Description

 'The total return on a portfolio of investments takes into account not only the capital appreciation on the portfolio, but also the income received on the portfolio.
 The income typically consists of interest, dividends, and securities lending fees.
 This contrasts with the price return, which takes into account only the capital gain on an investment.'

-• Looking at the total return, or performance of 116.5% in the last 5 years of International Business Machines, we see it is relatively higher, thus better in comparison to the benchmark SPY (111.3%)
+• Looking at the total return of 110.8% in the last 5 years of International Business Machines, we see it is relatively higher, thus better in comparison to the benchmark SPY (94.9%)

-• During the last 3 years, the total return, or performance is 96.6%, which is higher, thus better than the value of 39.3% from the benchmark.
+• Compared with SPY (40.7%) in the period of the last 3 years, the total return, or performance of 110.6% is higher, thus better.

 CAGR: